polkadot-js/api/docs/start/types.extend.md

 ## Type creation

-While the API always converts all the inputs into the underlying type required by the operation, in some cases you may want to [cret an instance of a type](types.create.md) yourself.
+While the API always converts all the inputs into the underlying type required by the operation, in some cases you may want to [create an instance of a type](types.create.md) yourself.